 We think the answer is education.
 No matter what industry you're in, scammers exist.
 They currently thrive in crypto because of how *mysterious* it is to the average person, just like the internet was in the 90s and early 2000s.
 But fear not, because by educating as many people as we can about these scams and how they work, we can beat scammers at this game.

-Check out part one of the series and also our blog post on what makes a crypto wallet secure:
+Also check out part one and part three of this series, and our blog post on what makes a crypto wallet secure:

 Avoid These Common Crypto Scams: Easy Money (Part 1)